venturellimatteo/fasttomo/README.md

 ## 1. Installation
 <!-- Provide detailed instructions on how to install your pipeline.
 Include any dependencies and system requirements.
 You might also want to include installation commands for easy setup. -->
-To install FastTomo, follow these steps:
+To install `fasttomo`, follow these steps:

 1. First, clone the repository to your local machine: